Mike Quick

 Michael Anthony Quick (born May 14, 1959) is an American color commentator and former professional football player.
 He played as a wide receiver in the National Football League (NFL) with the Philadelphia Eagles for nine seasons, from 1982 to 1990.
-Quick played college football at North Carolina State University.
+Quick played college football for the NC State Wolfpack.

 Early life

 Quick's family initially lived in North Yard, an unincorporated section of Richmond County, North Carolina, before moving to a public housing project on the south side of Hamlet.
 He played football at Richmond Senior High School.

 Playing career

-A surprise first-round pick by the Eagles in the 1982 NFL Draft, Quick developed into a five-time Pro Bowler, selected consecutively from 1983 to 1987.
+A surprise first-round pick by the Eagles in the 1982 NFL draft, Quick developed into a five-time Pro Bowler, selected consecutively from 1983 to 1987.
 He led the NFL in receiving yards in 1983 with 1,409 and finished second in 1985 with a total of 1,247.
-On November 10, 1985, Mike Quick caught a 99-yard touchdown pass from Ron Jaworski in overtime (an Eagles team record, and tied with eleven other QB-WR combos as an NFL record), as the Eagles beat the Atlanta Falcons in the game.
+On November 10, 1985, Mike Quick caught a 99-yard touchdown pass from Ron Jaworski in overtime (an Eagles team record, and tied with twelve other QB-WR combos as an NFL record), as the Eagles beat the Atlanta Falcons in the game.
 He retired because of severe patella tendinitis.